rails/rails/guides/source/testing.md

 * does this line of code throw an exception?
 * is the user's password greater than 5 characters?

-Every test contains one or more assertions.
+Every test must contain at least one assertion, with no restriction as to how many assertions are allowed.
 Only when all the assertions are successful will the test pass.

 ### Maintaining the test database schema